rmraya/XMLJava/LICENSING.md

 ### AGPL-3.0 Requirements

-When using TypesXML under AGPL-3.0, you must:
+When using XMLJava under AGPL-3.0, you must:

-- 📝 **Share source code** of any modifications to TypesXML
+- 📝 **Share source code** of any modifications to XMLJava
 - 📝 **Share source code** of your entire application
 - 📝 **Use AGPL-compatible license** for your project
 - 📝 **Provide source access** to all users (including SaaS users)